Wednesday night's play in Miami postponed due to rain

 With rain expected for the rest of the night, Wednesday's remaining matches at the Miami Open have been postponed.

-The last remaining singles quarterfinal between No.15 seed Petra Kvitova and No.18 seed Ekaterina Alexandrova never got off the ground.
+The last remaining singles quarterfinal between No.15 seed Petra Kvitova and No.18 seed Ekaterina Alexandrova never got started.
 That match will take place on Thursday, not before 3:00 p.m. local time.
 The winner will face Sorana Cirstea in the semifinals on Friday.

 Read more: Cirstea upsets No.2 Sabalenka in Miami